blakkan/CabStuff/README.md

 We believed our dataset covered New York City originating taxi rides.
 However, mid-way though the project, we discovered there were many rides originating outside New York.
 In particular, New Jersey had more "New York City" rides that did the borough of Staten Island.
 This caused us to adjust the project to also cover an Eastern portion of New Jersey, treating it (for purposes of analysis) as a "pseudo-borough" of New York city.

 We also found other outliers, including rides originating in Las Vegas.
-These may include use of ride hailing services where the ride was actually booked while in Las Vegase, but we did not pursue further analysis of these, choosing simply to exclude them.
+These may include use of ride hailing services where the ride was actually booked while in Las Vegas, but we did not pursue further analysis of these, choosing simply to exclude them.

 ## Notes on Data Transformation

+We followed two parallel paths in determining how to translate the ride pickup location (in decimal lat/long co-ordinates) into local region.
+Our first method involved using public mapping sites to produce bounding polygons for the boroughs.
+This involved a one-time effort, and required no web access during later processing.
+Library algorithms to do "point-in-polygon" determination were used.
+We also added a speed enhancement to this:   Each datapoint was roughly categorized as "Western," "Northern," or "Southern," and this initial categorization was used to determine the order in which the detailed polygon match was attempted.
+(For example, if a point was Northern, the Bronx and Manhattan polygons would be checked first.
+If a point was Western, NJ and Staten Island would be checked first).

-We followed two parallel paths in determining how to translate the ride pickup location (in decimal lat/long co-ordinates) into borough name.
-The first was to use available python modules (including geoPy) which could do reverse lookup.
+The second was to use available python modules (including geoPy) which could do reverse lookup.
 This was a two stage process:  First lat/long to zip code, then a translation of zip-code to borough and neighborhood.
 The modules looked up data from public websites, but also did caching of geospatial information to maintain performance.
-Our second method involved using public mapping sites to produce bounding polygons for the boroughs.
-This involved a one-time effort, and no "during-analysis" web access.
-Library algoritms to do "point-in-polygon" determination were used.
-However, we added a speed enhancement to this:   Each datapoint was roughly categorized as "Western," "Northern," or "Southern," and and this initial categorization was used to determine the order in which the detailed polygon match was attempted.
-(For example, if a point was Northern, the Bronx and Manhattan polygons wouuld be checked first.
-If a point was Western, NJ and Staten Island would be checked first).

-The first "geoPy" method had the advantage of giving neighborhood, rather than borough resolution.
-(Although the bounding polygon method could have been augmented with smaller neighborhood polygons).
-Our current implementation is based on the polygon method, as it gave satisfactory performance, and our use-case only required borough-level geographic resolution.
+The first point-in-polygon was satisfactory with respect to performance, but we are currently using the geoPy/Zipcode method.

 ## Future work and Extensions

-If we were developing a nation-wide system, pre-calcualating all the results could be problematic.
+If we were developing a nation-wide system, pre-calculating all the results could be problematic.
 Our scope was only 5 boroughs plus New Jersey.
 In the case of a later nation-wide expansion, we would likely include a different strategy - either distributing a full pre-calculation over many nodes, or perhaps by caching results for only the largest metro areas, with rural areas calculating only "on-demand" (with a correspondingly lower service-level-agreement on response time).

 We regarded weather as uniform in our geographical region.
 The New York metro area is on the east coast of a continent, and generally has the a uniform weather pattern.
-(This is on contrast to other areas, such as the San Francisco Bay, where there are significant microclimates).
+This is on contrast to other areas, such as the San Francisco Bay, where there are significant regional microclimates.
 Expansion of the system to other metro areas might need to account for regional microclimates.

 ## Observations and notes on the development process

 # Checkpointing is important

 When working with large datasets (e.g. up to billions of raw records), we had several instances of multi-hour Data Ingress processes fail, resulting in up to half-day development delays.
-This occured for several reasons unrelated to hardware failures:  Once when users - not realizing the task was underway, shut down the EC2 instance.
+This happened for several reasons:  Once when users - not realizing the task was underway, shut down the EC2 instance.
 Other times when spark jobs were running with the same application name (which, if not unique in the system, will cause jobs to silently lock up).

-# "Mock" databases are important
+# "Mock" databases (or subsets of larger database) are important

 Even the monthly partitions of the databases are large enough that some steps will require many minutes of processing during the development phase.
 It was useful to be able to reduce the size of the input .csv files to greatly reduce the time taken by development test runs.
 To facilitate this, we produced a small script called "decimate.py."
 It takes an argument indicating what proportion of the .csv lines in a file to retain (we often used 0.01, for 1%).
-Because we didn't want our sampling to possibly correlate with any data sequence feature, decimate.py sieves out lines of a .csv probabalistically, rather than by stepping through the file with an interval.
+Because we didn't want our sampling to possibly correlate with any data sequence feature, decimate.py sieves out lines of a .csv stochastically, rather than by stepping through the file with an interval.
 We also incorporated a random seed argument, to assure we could make the decimation repeatable if necessary.

 # Rapid prototyping and unit testing are important.